nabadger/nodejs-app/README.md

 Setup your kubernetes cluster and deploy cockroach-db.

-Use docker to build the image:
+For this app, use docker to build the image:

 ```
 docker build -t simple-node-server:v1 .